davidtinker/grails-cors/README.md

 Changelog
 ---------
+1.1.6:
+- Reverted to building plugin with Grails 2.2.1.
+Version 1.1.5 wasn't working with a Grails 2.0.3 app

 1.1.5:
 - Got rid of deprecated ConfigHolder so plugin works with Grails 2.4
 - Removed css and other junk (was causing issues with asset pipeline)